LYuu19/Rshiny/README.md

 Shinydashboard: http://rstudio.github.io/shinydashboard/

-App Examples: https://sites.psu.edu/shinyapps/category/introductory-apps/data-gathering/  (This is a website I found really useful as it contains lots of beautiful and good shiny apps for teaching.)
+App Examples: https://sites.psu.edu/shinyapps/category/introductory-apps/data-gathering/  (This is a website I found really useful as it contains lots of beautiful and good shiny apps.)

 #